rage/cyber-security-base-19/data/module-6/part-1/index.md

 There are 10 easy challenges, 10 medium, and 3 hard.

-The exercises can be found [here](https://csb-capture-the-flag.cs.helsinki.fi).
+The exercises can be found [here](https://csb-capture-the-flag.tb.cs.helsinki.fi).
 Use your MOOC account to login.

 To finish a challenge, find a special code and submit it to the site.

 For certain challenges, binary inspection command line tools like `strings` or `xxd` will be useful.
 Passwords will be often encoded and/or hashed and/or encrypted.
-Part of the challenge is to figure out which encoding is being used.
+Part of the challenge is to figure out which encoding is being used, online [converters](https://emn178.github.io/online-tools/) may prove useful.

 Some of the challenges expect you to analyze and/or execute a Linux 64-bit binary.
 If you have an incompatible OS consider setting up one in a VirtualBox.